aseldawy/CS167/Labs/Lab2/CS167-Lab2.md

   hdfs dfsadmin -report
   ```

-4. Now, on each `datanode` machine, repeat step 2 and step 3 to upload the file to HDFS and observe the block replica distribution.
+4(optional if you run multiple datenodes).
+Now, on each `datanode` machine, repeat step 2 and step 3 to upload the file to HDFS and observe the block replica distribution.
     * *Note*: you need to change [UCRNetID] to the netid of student owning this datanode.

 * ***(Q5)In a single-node HDFS cluster, if replication is set to 1, how many replicas of each block exist?
 Explain why no replicas can reside on other datanodes.***